tonk-labs/rfc/rfc/internal-alfa.md

 - Delegation from membership _(derived from invite)_ to Eileen account is issued and stored in the Eileen's "personal" space
 - Space content is loaded utilizing delegations stored in Eileen's "personal" space.
 - Eileen sees Alex's memo.txt
+- Eileen tries to edit Alex's memo
-- Eileen adds re-memo.txt responding to memo.txt
+- System prompts Eileen to enter a Display name and add a passkey
+- Eileen can now edit the memo

 ## Considerations